nwherman1724/employee-tracker/README.md

   ## :blue_book: Description

-  This is an application that used SQL to track employees.
+  This is an application that uses MySQL to track employees.
+An inquirer prompt opens on startup that give you options.
+Based on the option the user selects, a MySQL query will run.

   ## :bookmark_tabs: Table of Contents